-Operators must display the approval notice for an outdoor dining area in a prominent position and make it available to authorised City officers on request.
+Operators must display the approval notice for an outdoor dining area in a prominent position, and make it available to authorised Council officers on request.
 It must clearly show the approved hours of operation and approved outdoor dining area.

-Authorised City officers may order the removal of any items on the footway that are not part of the outdoor dining approval, or otherwise permitted under another approval or policy of the City.
+Authorised Council officers may order the removal of any items on the footway that are not part of the outdoor dining approval, or otherwise permitted under another approval or policy of Council.

-Revoking, suspending or amending an outdoor dining approval
+Revoking, suspending, or amending an outdoor dining approval

-Applicants should be aware that the City can revoke, suspend or amend an approval for outdoor dining if (but not limited to):
+Applicants should be aware that Council can revoke, suspend or amend an approval for outdoor dining if:

-- the conditions of the approval are breached - the use of the footway area for outdoor dining is causing public safety or public access to be compromised - the footway area is needed for public works - the footway area is needed for a special event - the footway area is needed to manage an increase in pedestrians.
+- the conditions of the approval are breached; - the use of the road or footway area for outdoor dining is causing public safety or public access to be compromised; - the road or footway area is needed for public works; - the road or footway area is needed for a special event; - the road or footway area is needed to manage an increase in pedestrians; - the road area has not been used by patrons of the business over a four week period; or - the approval is based on the temporary amendments to these guidelines that support business recovery from Covid-19 and those temporary amendments are extended.

-Where the City needs to revoke, suspend, or amend an approval for outdoor dining the approval holder will be given notice of the City's intention and will be given an opportunity to make representations to the City.
+Where Council needs to revoke, suspend, or amend an approval for outdoor dining the approval holder will be given notice of Councils intention and will be given an opportunity to make representations to Council.